Last updated: June 22, 2026

 -

-William Hinman, Director, Division of Corporation Finance, SEC, "Digital Asset Transactions: When Howey Met Gary (Plastic)" (June 14, 2018), available at sec.gov. ↩
+William Hinman, Director, Division of Corporation Finance, SEC, “Digital Asset Transactions: When Howey Met Gary (Plastic)” (June 14, 2018), available at sec.gov.
+The characterization that the taxonomy “effectively displaces” this speech is the firm’s analysis; the release does not address the speech. ↩

 -